-Coronavirus has witnessed displays of appreciation for front-line workers (many of whom are working class) on signs by the roadside and in pots and pans being clattered on balconies.
+Coronavirus has witnessed displays of appreciation for front-line workers (many of whom are working class) on signs by the roadside and in pots being clattered on balconies.
 But we must do more.
 The hard work, labour, dedication, and sacrifice of these workers have kept the rest of us alive.
-After the pandemic, we must no longer condemn workers in the gig economy to job insecurity and to having to work multiple, contract-based jobs just to get by.
+Post-pandemic, we must no longer condemn workers in the gig economy to job insecurity and working multiple, contract-based jobs just to get by.
 Our schools must also accord as much dignity to the labour and values of working-class life as they do to other aspects of identity in a diverse and inclusive society.

 Working class does not equal poor

 Poverty continues to have massive consequences for student achievement and well-being.
 Several of the Ontario school districts that Dennis Shirley and I have studied instituted a wide array of anti-poverty strategies.
 But it is impossible to turn poverty on its head and celebrate it in the way we do with Black power, gay pride, and other kinds of diversity.
 And being working class is more than having a certain income level.